Liam-Booth-Data/impact_evaluation/README.md

             mlflow.log_metrics("val_AP", val_ap, step=self.trainer.iter)
 ```

 For the actually training part, databricks offers some nice functions like `mlflow.pytorch.log_model(` & `mlflow.pytorch.log_model(`, which stores the model in MLflow.
-But my case I will be using this function to store the model in Unity Catalog.
+But in my case I will be using this function to store the model in Unity Catalog.
 For example:

 ```python
     mlflow.tensorflow.log_model(